ethereum/c-kzg-4844/fuzz/README.md

 FAIL	fuzz	3.577s
 ```

-Most likely, your system has a relatively low number of open files.
+Most likely, your system has a relatively low number of open file limit.
 ```
 $ ulimit -n
 1024